 Chop up your vegetables, combine with water, bring to a boil and simmer for about an hour.
 Then you pour the mixture through a strainer and the dye liquid is ready to use.

-(You will use these same step by step instructions for the other vegetables below)
+(You will use these same step by step instructions for red cabbage dye and the other vegetables below)

 Using a sharp chopping knife, cut the cabbage into roughly bite size pieces.
 (In general, the smaller you cut it, the more dye color you get)

-Bring the pot to a light boil, cover and then simmer for about 1 hour.
+Bring the pot to a light boil and then lower heat.
+Cover the pot and simmer the cabbage for about 1 hour.

-Pour your dye liquid into a mason jar and refrigerate until ready to use.
+Pour your fresh dye liquid into a mason jar and then place it in the refrigerator until ready to use.

-Repeat the above steps with the rest of your vegetables and the blueberries.
+Repeat the above steps with the rest of your vegetables and all of the blueberries.

 Optional: to extract a little more color, blend or process your cooked vegetables with the water.